 - upgraded interchange will accommodate future 8-laning of the Bruce Highway.

 The Australian Government has committed up to $80.3 million towards the project, in partnership with the Queensland Government with the project being delivered under budget.

-The project commenced construction in May 2016 with works expected to be completed by late 2017, weather permitting.
+The project commenced construction in May 2016 and was completed in September 2017.

 Disclaimer: The material contained in this site is made available